Driving the

 People, products, and the modern world depend on reliable access to energy.
 That’s why America’s refiners are so essential to keeping America moving.

-"Diesel fuel is the backbone of our country."
+"Fuel is the backbone of our country."

 Fueling human